cbingrui/busydoor/README.md

 # Busydoor

 Busydoor is a MEAN Stack based website which with MongoDB v3.4.9, Express 4.11, Angular 5.1.2 and NodeJs 8.9.3.
+Bootstrap4 included.

 It's just a demo project for better understanding about the basic idea and knowledge of Full Stack Development.